Jaimecclin/literate-lamp/README.md

-# Python - Introduction of mock module
+# Python — Simple examples for mock module

 This article will bring you some simple examples for learning the mock module in unit tests.